 Figure 1: The "Ring of Fire" is a zone of active earthquakes and volcanoes that rings much of the Pacific Ocean, including the Oregon coast.
 Volcanoes and earthquakes on this ring are caused by the movements of tectonic plates.
 One type of movement is called subduction - when thin, oceanic plates, such as those that compose the rock beneath the Pacific Ocean, sink beneath thicker, lighter plates that make up continental plates.
-Earthquakes that occur as a result of subduction can trigger tsunamis.
+Earthquakes that occur as a result of

-Prince William Sound 1964 M9.2 Earthquake and Tsunami Travel Time Map
+Prince William Sound 1964 M9.2 Earthquake and Tsunami Travel Time Map the station location and dry land is exposed.